onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 0. Given user is on first page of cross-device flow
 1. Click on the `Copy` button
-2. Open a new tab of the browser.
+2. Open a new tab of the browser
 3. Paste the link
     - user should see `Something's gone wrong` message
     - user should see `You’ll need to restart your verification on your computer` message
+    - user should see the icon with the phone, screen and the red cross

+##### 9. Prevent upload fallback when requested

+0. Given user opened the link with `uploadFallback=false` flag
+1. And user is on first page of cross-device flow
+2. Open the cross device link on mobile browsers with a working webcam.
+    - user should be able to complete the cross-device flow successfully.

+0. Given user opened the link with `uploadFallback=false` flag
+1. And user is on first page of cross-device flow
+2. Open the cross device link on mobile browsers with a malfunctioning webcam.
+    - user won't see the "use the native camera mode instead" link
+    - user should NOT be able to complete the cross-device flow successfully.

+0. Given user opened the link with `uploadFallback=false` flag
+1. And user is on first page of cross-device flow
+2. Open the cross device link on mobile browser without the camera.
+    - user should be able to upload the documents from the device storage
+    - user should not be able to record the liveness video
+    - user should see `Something's gone wrong` message
+    - user should see `You'll need to restart your verification on your computer` message
-    - user should see the icon with the phone, screen and the red cross.
+    - user should see the icon with the phone, screen and the red cross

-##### 9. Check happy path flow on other desktop browsers
+##### 10. Check happy path flow on other desktop browsers
 (on private mode of: Safari, Firefox, IE11 and Microsoft Edge browsers)

 Go through the flow looking for layout/usability inconsistencies between browsers: